 Parents offered a place in reception for their child have a right to defer the date their child is admitted until the child reaches compulsory school age or until the final term of the school year, whichever comes first.
 Parents also have the right to take the place up part-time up until they reach compulsory school age.
-For summer born children, this can be for the whole school year.
-Children reach compulsory school age on the prescribed day following their 5th birthday (or on their fifth birthday if it falls on a prescribed day).
-The prescribed days are 31 August, 31 December and 31 March.
+For summer born children, part-time education can be for the whole school year.